Review and sign transactions from a single secure screen with Ledger Flex™

 Transaction speed

-Since multisig wallets require a confirmation from many parties, transaction speed is often slow.
+Since multisig wallets require confirmation from many parties, transaction speed is often slow.
 Therefore, multisig wallets are not ideal for communities that need quick or frequent transactions.
 In such cases, some of the funds could be moved to a hot wallet and the bulk of the funds can be kept in the multisig wallets.

 Fund recovery